Introduction

 Register Credential

-In order to register a credential, simply attach a new, unregistered credential to the system and click the Registered oval process.
-Click the Execute button if only one credential is to be registered or the Batch button if more than one credential is to be registered at a time, which allows for a streamlined registration flow.
+To register a credential, simply attach a new, unregistered credential to the system and click the Registered oval process.
+Click the Execute button if only one credential is to be registered or the Batch button if more than one credential is to be registered at a time, enabling a streamlined registration flow.

-The registration of the credential will result in the creation of a new credential administration key, diversified from the vSEC:CMS application master key.
+Registering the credential will result in the creation of a new credential administration key, distinct from the vSEC:CMS application master key.
 This new key will replace the default credential manufacturer administration key.
-The credential PIN(s) will be blocked and any fingerprint(s) will be blocked if the credential supports this feature.
-The credential needs to be connected to the system to perform this task.
+The credential PIN(s) will be blocked, and any fingerprint(s) will be blocked if the credential supports this feature.
+Ensure that the credential is connected to the system to perform this task.

 Issue Credential